baptiste0928/raidprotect/README.md

 This repository contain source code of the RaidProtect Discord bot and its API.

 ## Overview
-The bot is actually splitted in three services :
+The bot is actually split in three services :
 - **Gateway**: connects to Discord, receive events and store cache.
 Events and cache are accessed with an internal communication based on a [remoc](https://docs.rs/remoc/) channel with TCP transport.
-An ratelimited HTTP proxy for the Discord API is also provided.
+An rate-limited HTTP proxy for the Discord API is also provided.
 - **Event handler**: receive events from the gateway and handle them.
 Splitting the receiving part and the handling part allow for minor updates of the bot without restarting connection.
 - **HTTP api**: public api used by the web dashboard to get information about guilds using the bot.